UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Nicolaas Kouwenhoven/README.md

 My goals for this week were to get situated with the team dynamic and complete the weekly submission requirement of the project proposal and the proposal video.
 I think that the goals were adequately completed.

 My goals for next week are to get the UI mocked up in Figma and to get a basic outline in Docker going for our React.js front-end and Node.js backend

+# May 29 - May 31
+## Date: May 31, 8:11 PM

+## Hours: 4.5

+## Tasks:

+### Team Meeting (2hrs) (Med):
+- Met with Dr. Lawrence, our client, regarding the project proposal - Took notes on the project and got a refined direction to move into
+- Discussed matters after the meeting regarding Dr. Lawrence's feedback - Planned tasks for the upcoming weekend

+### Figma UI Mocking (1hr) (Small):
+- Worked with Oakley on a general UI page layout

+### Set up outlines for team Github logging (1hr) (Small)

+## Work in Progress

+### UI Mockups in Figma (Med)
+### UML Diagrams (Small)
+### ER Diagram (Med)

+## Goal Recap

+My goals for next week are to get the UI mocked up in Figma and to get a basic outline in Docker going for our React.js front-end and Node.js backend
+Also creating the ER Diagram in Figma with Nathan